stephaniamatvei/ptr-project-0/lib/README.md

   end
 end
 ```

-*Explanation:*

-If we create a semaphore with the initial value 4 then at most four processes will be granted access to the critical section.

-The requesting process will be suspended waiting in a receive statement until the semaphore responds with a `:granted` message.

-A process that sends a `:request` message will have its message inserted as the last message in the message queue.
-If there are no resources left (the first clause), then request messages will simply not be handled.
-Only when resources are available will the semaphore handle requests and then it will of course handle them in the order they have arrived in the message queue.

 **Bonus Task** - Create a module that would perform some risky business.
 Start by creating a scheduler actor.
 When receiving a task to do, it will create a worker node that will perform the task.
 Given the nature of the task, the worker node is prone to crashes (task completion rate 50%).
 If the scheduler detects a crash, it will log it and restart the worker node.
 If the worker node finishes successfully, it should print the result.